patatetom/ideapad100s/README.md

-press F2 key (use Fn key) to enter in the UEFI firmware, go to the Configuration tab, turn off the Secure Boot and finally press F10 key to save changes and exit
+press F2 key (use Fn key) to enter in the UEFI firmware, go to the Configuration tab, turn off the Secure Boot and finally press F10 key to save change and exit
 ```

+## installation